BlackBerry Classic: Specifications

-The BlackBerry Classic has a square 3.5-inch 720×720 IPS AMLCD Display, it sports a dual-core 1.5 GHz Krait Qualcomm Snapdragon S4 Plus processor, 2 GB of RAM, and 16 GB of internal storage, which can be expanded up to 256 GB using a microSD card.
-The phone has a non-removable 2515 mAh Li-ion battery, an 8 MP rear camera with LED flash, and a 2 MP front-facing camera with auto-focus.
-The device is available in multiple colours, Black, White, and Blue.
+The BlackBerry Classic uses a form factor and design based on the previous BlackBerry Bold line (and, in particular, the Bold 9900), with a 3.5-inch 720×720 IPS LCD touchscreen, a physical keyboard, and a steel frame.
+It reintroduces the four navigation keys and optical trackpad that were used on devices running the classic BlackBerry OS, which can be used in tandem with the touchscreen for navigation.
+The Classic uses a dual-core 1.5 GHz Qualcomm Snapdragon S4 Plus system-on-chip with 2 GB of RAM, and includes 16 GB of internal storage that can be expanded via a microSD card.
+It includes a non-removable 2515 mAh Li-ion battery, an 8 megapixel rear camera with LED flash, and a 2 megapixel front-facing camera with auto-focus.